run-llama/llama_index/docs/guides/use_cases.md

 ### Use Case: Routing a Query to the Right Index

-Say you want to "route" a query to an underlying Document or a subindex.
+You want to "route" a query to an underlying Document or a subindex.
 Here you have three options: `GPTTreeIndex`, `GPTKeywordTableIndex`, or a [Vector Store Index](/how_to/vector_stores.md).